paulem/nlog-layouts-clef/README.md

 ### Attaching additional properties

-The `target` declaration in `NLog.config` can be expanded with additional properties:
+The `layout` declaration in `NLog.config` can be expanded with additional properties:

 ```xml
 <target xsi:type="File" name="file" fileName="log.json">